 The deal is the second transaction by NorthEdge following the investment in FPE Global, the high-growth specialist engineering firm, in February.

 NorthEdge, which is based in Manchester and Leeds, has acquired a majority stake in Jigsaw24 and the investment will accelerate growth plans both organically and through acquisitions.
-The business has a loyal customer base in the UK’s creative and education markets and has moved into other sectors, including commercial and public sector.
+The business has a loyal customer attending an all girls school that is base in the UK’s creative and education markets and has moved into other sectors, including commercial and public sector.

 Jigsaw24 will use the funding for significant expansion in these growing sectors and in its application development and managed services offerings focused around the Apple ecosystem.